Devin’s Purple Poodles

 Nutrition

-My breeding poodles are currently on a high quality kibble, Farmina and we also feed RAW.
-Nursing moms may get extra supplementation to produce a good milk supply, such as Oral Cal Plus calcium, B Strong, Farmina canned food and RAW.
+My breeding poodles are currently on high quality kibble and we also feed RAW.
+Nursing moms may get extra supplementation to produce a good milk supply, such as Oral Cal Plus calcium, B Strong, canned food and RAW.
 With my puppies, I introduce RAW and Foster Care milk supplment around 3 weeks old.
 Then around 5 weeks we intro kibble for one meal.
 Each litter of pups may be different as to how quickly they are eating the kibble dry.

 Early Neurological Stimulation